hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And read, with wonder, items in their bill.
 >
-> They give their dances names to gain eclat,
+> They give their dances names to gain éclat,
 >
 > Which vulgar people say, "will crack your jaw"
 >